Popular Science ( April 1971 )

 two electrodes.
 The electrodes set up what physicists call a

-corona discharge; their sharp edges ionize air molecules that come
+corona discharge; their sharp edges ionize air molecules that

-attraction-repulsion routine that Franklin used takes place.
+Then the attraction-repulsion routine that Franklin used takes

 A few papers on electrostatic motors have trickled out of